dijkm88/ms1/README.md

 When you're on the full desktop site, and hover over a link, the link will change colour to confirm they are choosing / going to choose that option.

 ### User Stories ###
+* As a potential customer, I want to have an easy overview of what type of treatments I could choose from, so I can make a decission about making an appointment.
+* As a potential customer and visitor to the site, I want to view the gallery, so I can see what type of treatments have been done, and I could decide if I want to make an appointment for a session.
+* As a new visitor to the site, I want the site to be easy to navigate through, so I can find what I was looking for in a quick way.
+* As a potential customer, I want to read previous reviews, so I can see what others have to say to make my decission for booking in an appointment easier.
+* As a potential customer, I would like to read about the store/owner, so I get a better understanding if this is the right fit for myself.
+* As a new visitor and potential on the site, I want the bookings experience, to be easy and understandable.
+* As a new customer, I want to understand the opening hours, and where to go to in case of a booking.

 ## Features ##